Welcome to the Acadia Regional Youth Orchestra

 If you have children who are under 10 but who would like to learn a string instrument please also contact us, as we may be able to help.

 What We Offer

 The ARYO Orchestra: is for more advanced students.
 These students would generally be taking private lessons, though this is not a requirement.
-Our in-person program offers a half hour of Fiddle Group is included for any interested ARYO Orchestra members as an extension of their rehearsal time.
+A half hour of Fiddle Group is included for any interested ARYO Orchestra members as an extension of their rehearsal time.

 Fiddle group: is for students ages 10 and up, adults included, who are already comfortable with the instrument and have some ease of playing, particularly in a group setting.
 Fiddle instruction is based on learning traditional Nova Scotia fiddle tunes together.
 Fiddle group is also open to the participation of people playing other fiddle-friendly instruments: mandolin, guitar…

 *There is a possibility of movement between levels over the course of a year, if a student’s progress makes this desirable.